GoogleCloudPlatform/firebase-extensions/storage-extract-image-text/README.md

 * Collection path: What is the path to the collection where extracted text will be written to.

 * Paths that contain images you want to extract text from: Restrict storage-image-text-extraction to only extract text from images in specific locations in your Storage bucket by supplying a comma-separated list of absolute paths.
 For example, specifying the paths `/users/pictures,/restaurants/menuItems` will process any images found in any subdirectories of `/users/pictures` and `/restaurants/menuItems`.
-You may also use wildcard notation for directories in the path.
-For example, `/users/*/pictures` would include any images in any subdirectories of `/users/foo/pictures` as well as any images in subdirectories of `/users/bar/pictures`, but also any images in subdirectories of `/users/any/level/of/subdirectories/pictures`.
 If you prefer not to explicitly exclude any directories of your Storage bucket, leave this field empty.

 * List of absolute paths not included for image text extraction: Ensure storage-image-text-extraction does *not* process images in _specific locations_ in your Storage bucket by supplying a comma-separated list of absolute paths.
 For example, to *exclude* the images stored in the `/foo/alpha` and its subdirectories and `/bar/beta` and its subdirectories, specify the paths `/foo/alpha,/bar/beta`.
-You may also use wildcard notation for directories in the path.
-For example, `/users/*/pictures` would exclude any images in any subdirectories of `/users/foo/pictures` as well as any images in subdirectories of `/users/bar/pictures`, but also any images in subdirectories of `/users/any/level/of/subdirectories/pictures`.
 If you prefer to process every image uploaded to your Storage bucket, leave this field empty.